intermernet/ssws/bin/README.md

 ###ssws is a Simple Static Web Server written in [Go][1]###

-It's good for simple testing of html, css and javascript on your local machine.
+It's suitable for simple testing of html, css and javascript on your local machine.
 You can also use it for demonstrating ideas or mockups without a net connection, as a simple, single binary replacement to things like [Python's][6] `SimpleHTTPServer`, or just to play around with web development.

-For more serious use, because it's so simple (55 lines of code), and written in [Go's][1] standard libraries, it should be quite reliable and performant, and may be a good choice as a static file server behind a proxy.
+For more serious use, because it's so simple (57 lines of code), and written in [Go's][1] standard libraries, it should be quite reliable and performant, and may be a good choice as a static file server behind a proxy.

 It has 4 optional flags: